sanukag/ai-maintenance-assistant/docs/containerisation.md

 docker compose up --build --wait
 ```

-Compose builds both images, starts the services and waits until both health
+Compose builds the application images, starts all four services and waits until
-checks report success.
+their health checks report success.
 The worker interface is available at:

 - `http://127.0.0.1:3000`